ricardogodi/three-card-poker-game/README.md

 ## Included Files

-The repository includes several important documents that support the development and understanding of the Three Card Poker Game:
+The repository includes important documents that support the development and understanding of the Three Card Poker Game:

 - **UML Diagram**: Provides a detailed visual representation of the application's architecture and object relationships.
 - **Gameplay Example**: Demonstrates a typical gameplay scenario to help users understand game dynamics and interactions.